 Jason Dahlstrom Operations & Maintenance Manager

-Beginning in November 2018, Brent Winters will lead the Operations & Maintenance Department, which is responsible for ensuring that the District provides quality and uninterrupted water and sewer service to our customers.
+Brent Winters joined the District in November 2018 to lead the Operations & Maintenance Department, which is responsible for ensuring that the District provides quality and uninterrupted water and sewer service to our customers.
 The O&M Department is charged with the operation and maintenance of 55 miles of water transmission and distribution lines, 71 miles of sanitary sewer collection and conveyance lines, eight reservoirs, ten water pump stations, 28 sewer lift station sites, and two water treatment plants.
 Mr. Dahlstrom was initially hired as a Utility Worker, was then promoted to Maintenance Worker Lead in 2017, and Operation & Maintenance Manager in 2022.
 With a background in computers and electronics, Mr. Dahlstrom continues to ensure that the District is utilizing technology to maximize the efficiency of the operation & maintenance of District infrastructure.